Nadroj1234/HTML/HTML Components/README.md

     Fetches and merges changes from the remote repository to your local file.
 12.  `git fetch`
     Downloads changes from the remote, but doesn't merge them automatically.
+13.  `git merge`
+    Merges changes from on ebranch into another.